Lazarus: Rending the Veil

 BETHANY

-In this next part, we will see how Jesus continues to work from beyond the veil, while those around him continue with only the mortal working mind.
+In this next part, we will see how Jesus continues to work from beyond the veil; those around him continue with only the mortal working mind.
 The second stumbling block comes first from Martha, Jn.
-11.21, “Lord, if you had been here, my brother would not have died,” and in v.
-32 Mary voices the same sorrow-filled complaint.
-Mary and Martha’s recrimination almost certainly cast blame.
-If Jesus had come right away, then Lazarus would have been healed, is this not so?
+11.21: “Lord, if you had been here, my brother would not have died,” and in v.
+32, Mary voices the same sorrow-filled complaint.
+Mary and Martha’s recrimination almost certainly casts blame.
+If Jesus had come right away, then Lazarus would have been healed.
+Is this not so?

-Then Martha testifies to her continued faith in not just what Jesus can do, but also alludes to Jesus in his person, (11.22) “But even now I know that whatever you ask of God, God will give you.”
-Mary and Martha, amid a great trial, begin with the working mind, unbelieving, uncomprehending as to why Jesus did not hurry to Lazarus’ side.
+Then Martha testifies to her continued faith in not just what Jesus can do but also alludes to Jesus in his person (11.22): “But even now I know that whatever you ask of God, God will give you.”
+Mary and Martha, amid a great trial, begin with the working mind, unbelieving, uncomprehending why Jesus did not hurry to Lazarus’ side.
 To Martha’s favor, and when she recovers herself, she begins to respond to the greater understanding, the higher reality of life.
 Through her statements and conviction, she parts the veil between the physical and the spiritual.
 In this case, the bridge is built by faith.
 Through faith, her understanding and sanctified nature are revealed.
-She also affirms it by speech and makes her statement openly known.
+She also affirms it through her speech and makes her statement openly known.
 Faith and her words are connected.

-Martha next says to him,“Yes, Lord, I believe you are the Christ (Messiah), the Son of God, who is come into the world (11.27).”
+Martha next says to him, “Yes, Lord, I believe you are the Christ (Messiah), the Son of God, who is come into the world (11.27).”
 According to some scholars, this part of scripture seems contrived, as though someone has put these words in Martha’s mouth.
 However, Lazarus, Martha, and Mary had spent much time with Jesus, knew Jesus quite well, and were dearly loved by Jesus.
+This portion of scripture carries the importance of belief.
+“The saints are called into the fellowship of Jesus Christ by an invitation that is secret and distinguishing, given to them and not to others; they have meat to eat the world knows not of,” says Matthew Henry.
+Martha has overcome her worldliness (Lk.
+10.40) and senses something more critical is about to occur.

 * Mt.
 9.2, “Jesus seeing their faith.”

-For those who walk in the Way, the faith lesson becomes most important yet often overlooked: belief-faith forms the beginning, the first rung in the greater enlightenment into God, and the primary reason the conversion into Christ will always remain faith-based.
-Since a person knows very little and yet seeks to change his life, faith must come first, welled up from the spirit to make the complete connection.
-The disciples and Martha and Mary began with faith in only what the eyes can see, but when these scriptures conclude, they end by understanding in a very different manner.
+For those who walk in the Way, the faith lesson is often overlooked: belief-faith forms the beginning, the first rung in the greater enlightenment into God, and the primary reason the conversion into Christ will always remain faith-based.
+Since a person knows very little and yet seeks to change his life, faith must come first, welled up from the spirit, to make the complete connection.
+The disciples and Martha and Mary began with faith in only what the eyes can see, but when events conclude, those present end by understanding in a very different manner.

-If one inspects Jesus’ ministry, one will find that the root of continued faith re-forms throughout the pathway has to Jesus walk.
-The ministry in Judea ends quite differently than the conclusion of the Galilean ministry.
-Jesus assumes knowledge with the fullness of faith.
+If one inspects Jesus’ ministry, one will find that the root of continued faith re-forms throughout the pathway of Jesus’ walk.
+The faith required during the Judean ministry is quite different from the faith required during the Galilean ministry.
+In the context of Lazarus, Jesus assumes knowledge and guidance with the fullness of faith.
 It is always appropriate that belief-faith precedes knowledge-wisdom teaching.
-For those of the intellectual bent, the assumption of knowledge not wedded to faith or recognizing the spirit within, are left only with their suppositions, assuredly a series of judgments as we see with the Pharisees and scribes.
+For those of the intellectual bent, the assumption of knowledge not wedded to faith or recognizing the spirit within, they will be left only with their suppositions or intellectual conclusions.
+Assuredly, a series of judgments, as we see with the Pharisees and scribes, will leave the soul bereft of revelation.

 Now comes the third stumbling block.
-First, the disciples did not want him to return to Bethany; second, the recriminations leveled at Jesus that he did not come soon enough.
+First, the disciples did not want him to return to Bethany; second, the recriminations leveled at Jesus, indicating that he did not come soon enough.
 Now, those who doubt, the Jews, will be next (Jn.
 11.36-37): And some of them said, “Could not this man, who opened the eyes of the blind, also have kept this man from dying?”
-The phrase “the Jews” refers to those who stand with the Pharisaic believers.* Those Jews interested in the doings of Jesus would show up almost everywhere he went.
+The phrase “the Jews” refers to those who stand with the Pharisaic believers.* Those Jews interested in the doings of Jesus would show up almost everywhere he went, ready to confront and obstruct.

 *Often thought to be Herodians.

-That Jesus reaches beyond the veil to reclaim Lazarus has to become Jesus’ greatest miracle.
+Jesus’ greatest miracle is reaching beyond the veil to reclaim Lazarus.
 This miracle left no doubts about Jesus’ identity as Messiah and his relationship with the Father.
-His earlier words contain an impact that would be impossible for the layman of that day to grasp, at least until Lazarus was raised, “…but for the glory of God, that the Son of God may be glorified through it,” this indeed affirms him.
+His earlier words contain an impact that would be impossible for the layman of that day to grasp, at least until Lazarus was raised: “…but for the glory of God, that the Son of God may be glorified through it.”
+This scripture indeed affirms Jesus.
+Nor does a person have to be religious to understand this principle.

 Bringing Lazarus back from the dead becomes a pivotal point in the life and ministry of Jesus.
-Not long after a plot is hatched to kill Lazarus, primarily to injure the ministry of Jesus, and thus in the eyes of the people to diminish him.
+Not long after, a plot is hatched to kill Lazarus.
+The jealousy of the Pharisees and the fact that Jesus does not obey their laws make them seek to diminish him in the eyes of the people.
 In Jn.
-12.10, the description reads that the chief priests took counsel to put Lazarus to death, (11) “on account of him (Lazarus) many Jews went away and believed in Jesus.”
+12.10, the description reads that the chief priests took counsel to put Lazarus to death (11): “On account of him (Lazarus) many Jews went away and believed in Jesus.”
 The fact that they killed Lazarus begins what becomes an unalterable split within the Jewish community.
 The tensions mount when word of Jesus’ miracle begins to spread.
 There are more and more believers.
-That they would also murder to stop Jesus should not surprise us and tells us much about the priestly hierarchy, the people, and these times.
+That they would also murder to stop Jesus should not surprise us and tells us much about the priestly hierarchy and these times.

 *